apache/qpid-jms/qpid-jms-docs/Configuration.md

 ### Failover Configuration options

 With failover enabled the client can reconnect to a different broker automatically when the connection to the current connection is lost for some reason.
-The failover URI is always initiated with the *failover* prefix and a list of URIs for the brokers is contained inside a set of parenthesis.
+The failover URI is always initiated with the *failover* prefix and a list of URIs for the brokers is contained inside a set of parentheses.
+The "jms." options are applied to the overall failover URI, outside the parentheses, and affect the JMS Connection object for its lifetime.

 The URI for failover looks something like the following:

-    failover:(amqp://broker1:5672,amqp://broker2:5672)?failover.maxReconnectAttempts=20
+    failover:(amqp://host1:5672,amqp://host2:5672)?jms.clientID=foo&failover.maxReconnectAttempts=20

+The individual broker details within the parentheses can use the "transport." or "amqp." options defined earlier, with these being applied as each host is connected to:

+    failover:(amqp://host1:5672?amqp.option=value,amqp://host2:5672?transport.option=value)?jms.clientID=foo

 The complete set of configuration options for failover is listed below: